Applicable Tax Laws

 - Gift mortis causa (Schenkung auf den Todesfall);

-- Transfer on death to a foundation (Stiftung) or foreign pool of assets (Vermögensmasse ausländischen Rechts) - see special article on taxation of trust under German tax law -; and
+- Transfer on death to a foundation (Stiftung) or opaque trust (intransparenter Trust) - see special article on taxation of trust under German tax law -; and

 - Any compensation for a disclaimer of inheritance (Ausschlagung).